arthurdev449/prompts-and-instructions/README.md

-# Awesome System Instructions and Prompts
+# System Instructions and Prompts

 This repository is a curated collection of system instructions and prompts for large language models (LLMs), designed to help you unlock the full potential of AI.
 Whether you're a beginner or an expert, you'll find valuable resources and examples to guide you in crafting effective instructions and prompts for various tasks and applications.